Constrained Reinforcement Learning and Formal Verification for Safe Colonoscopy Navigation: EXPERIMENTAL VALIDATION

 \subsection{Formal verification results}

 To address Q2, FV is conducted on the 300 policies trained using each methodology.
-Tab.\ref{tab:formal_verification} provides the violations for PPO and L-PPO across all four safety properties.
+Table~\ref{tab:formal_verification} provides the violations for PPO and L-PPO across all four safety properties.
 Specifically, for each safety property, we report the $\texttt{SAT}$ values indicating the number of models that violate that particular property.
 Notably, we observe that for the first safety property $\Theta_\uparrow$, which pertains to the situation where the upper part of the image is very bright and does not require an upward action from the agent, all 300 PPO policies violate the safety property.
 The observed violation is not straightforward to interpret, and it may be attributed to the infrequent exposure of the agent to such setups during the training process.
 It is plausible to suggest that the lack of sufficient training data for these specific scenarios may have hindered the agent's ability to learn the corresponding actions that adhere to the prescribed safety property.

-According to the results reported in Tab.~\ref{tab:formal_verification}, L-PPO has fewer violations than PPO, confirming that incorporating soft constraints in training has a direct impact on decreasing violations of hard constraints.
+According to the results reported in Table~\ref{tab:formal_verification}, L-PPO has fewer violations than PPO, confirming that incorporating soft constraints in training has a direct impact on decreasing violations of hard constraints.
 We show the positions of the hard constraints violation of PPO on one of the colon models in Fig.~\ref{fig:adversarial}c.
 As expected, large proportions of violations take place at sharp bendings, which are the critical points for the correct execution of the colonoscopic procedure.

 This analysis sought to ascertain if it is feasible to identify a policy that adheres to all the hard constraints.
-As Tab.\ref{tab:formal_verification} attests, three models satisfying all the hard constraints were identified in the case of L-PPO, while no policies conforming to the same standards were observed in the case of PPO, demonstrating the efficacy of the framework proposed herein.
-It is noteworthy that the L-PPO utilized in prior experiments (for example, in Tab.\ref{tab:centerline_results}) is one of the three safe policies.
+As Table~\ref{tab:formal_verification} attests, three models satisfying all the hard constraints were identified in the case of L-PPO, while no policies conforming to the same standards were observed in the case of PPO, demonstrating the efficacy of the framework proposed herein.
+It is noteworthy that the L-PPO utilized in prior experiments (for example, in Table~\ref{tab:centerline_results}) is one of the three safe policies.